 It is felt that the designs were of spiritual significance as it must have taken quite some time to prepare and paint those kiva murals, create and dye the textiles appropriately, form and decorate the pottery and develop the rituals.
 As kivas are known centers of religious activity within the pueblo, the supposition is that the designs, textiles and associated rituals were specific to the development of a particular clan.
 It is felt that in the creation of the murals of Pottery Mound, ritual specialists may have evolved and a clan formed around that purpose.
 However, any clan so formed was quite small in number and reach.
 Wall murals of simpler design and similar age have been found at Kuaua, Kawaika'a and Awatovi.
 Only one kiva mural has been found at Awatovi in which layers are painted with various clearly (what became known as) "Sikyátki" designs.

 Many of the designs that are now termed "Sikyátki" were actually first expressed in the Fourmile Ranch/Casas Malpais area.
 Some were also developed at Homol'ovi but that was only shortly before the Homol'ovi pueblos were abandoned and most of those people moved to the Hopi mesas.
-It seems the real flow of Sikyátki-style began to develop at Pottery Mound and was transplanted to Awatovi where it probably came to the attention of Sikyátki potters through regional trade.
+It's possible the real flow of Sikyátki-style began to develop at Pottery Mound and was transplanted to Awatovi where it probably came to the attention of Sikyátki potters through regional trade.

 The wall murals at Pottery Mound depicted kilts, blankets and other painted textiles but no evidence of them has been found at Hopi.
 As textiles are a more easily transported medium than pottery, it makes sense that those designs made the journey to the Hopi mesas painted on religious garments.
 At least one ritual specialist made the journey to Hopi and for maybe 30 years, faithfully performed his/her duties in rendering versions of those designs on the walls of a kiva built for that purpose.
 However, rather than being a rendering similar to that of an unfolded/unrolled paper map, the viewpoint of some of the painting is spherical, from a polar angle, with the elements of the design radiating outward from a centerpoint.
 That's how it would be if the surface of a painted pot were flattened.
 Apparently that clan didn't get a lot of support at Awatovi as the painting of those murals ended before 1450 and that kiva was closed by 1500.